XORGanon/cards/README.md

 * Prefix the title with `#` + `space`
 * Prefix property entries with `+` + `space`
 * Divide property names and values with `space` + `:` + `space`
-* Make one empty line between each "card" and the next
+* Keep one empty line between each "card" and the next

 #### Like so
     # Schismogenesis